haragam22/devlens/implemented.md

 While the backend infrastructure is feature-complete for Phase 1 through 6, the following critical steps remain:

-1. **Phase 7: The DevLens Architect (Backend Agent):** A stateful session machine must be built for `POST /api/v1/chatbot`.
-This agent will need to be wired into the Graph (to calculate blast radius) and provide tactical git commands.
+1. **Phase 7 & 8 (Backend Integration):** Build a stateful session machine for `POST /api/v1/chatbot` (DevLens Architect), create the `GET /api/v1/gatekeeper` endpoint for repo auditing, and wire the `user_profile` headers to the dynamic prompt generator.
 2. **Frontend Presentation Layer:** The React + Tailwind SPA intended for the final product needs to be built and wired to the FastAPI endpoints.
 The Force-Directed Graph visualization must be implemented using `react-force-graph`.
 3. **Context Window Degradation (Map-Reduce):** The implementation plan mentions a Map-Reduce capability if PR history (Architectural Intent) exceeds 15,000 tokens ("Lost in the Middle" mitigation).
 Currently, the system just trims context; a true map-reduce summarization step is pending if scale requires it.
 4. **Advanced Tree-Sitter Grammars:** The Tree-Sitter pipeline currently works excellently for Python natively, but the environment may need script compilation steps for extended JavaScript, TypeScript, or Go parsing depending on deployment.